 However, water vapor prevents the formation of acrylamide in foods.
 This explains why foods cooked by pressurized steam like the case of the instant pot contain little acrylamide.

-Retains vitamin C and Minerals in Broccoli and spinach:
+Retains Vitamin C and Minerals in Veggies Like Broccoli and Spinach

 Also, broccoli retained most of its sulforaphane when it was cooked in a pressure cooker such as an instant pot as compared to when it was steamed and boiled using conventional methods.